 How to Start the UPSC Preparation?

 To start with the UPSC preparation, you have to make a note of the syllabus and the Examination structure.
-Until and unless you know the examination structure you cannot move forward.
-After knowing the structure you need to write down the syllabus in a long piece of paper and paste it on the cupboard that you can easily look up to.
+Until and unless you know the examination structure, you cannot move forward.
+After knowing the structure you need to write down the syllabus on a long piece of paper and paste it on the cupboard that you can easily look up to.
 UPSC examination syllabus is very vast and it becomes difficult for a candidate to complete it all in the time frame.
 Hence it is suggested that you should keep the syllabus of each subject handy to make sure that you cover all the important topics properly and can just revise through the not-so-important topics.

 Structure of the UPSC Examination

 UPSC examination is conducted in 3 phases: Prelims, Mains, and interview.
-Once a candidate clears a prelims examination he/she moves to the mains examination and then the interview, at the end total score of the mains examination is calculated to rank the candidate and distribute the cadre.
+Once a candidate clears a prelims examination he/she moves to the mains examination and then the interview, at the end, the total score of the mains examination is calculated to rank the candidate and distribute the cadre.
 Check out the public administration UPSC examination pattern below:-

 The prelims stage has two papers that are conducted on the same day.
 This type of multiple-choice questions.
-MArks obtained in the stage are not counted in the final merit list but it is the filtering stage where the candidates who fail to clear the examination cannot move on to give the mains examination.
+Marks obtained in the stage are not counted in the final merit list but it is the filtering stage where the candidates who fail to clear the examination cannot move on to give the mains examination.
 The prelims stage has two paper:- General Studies I and General Studies II (CSAT) –